 Table 7 contains variable names in FEWSION DatabaseTM v.
-2.0 extract files and their descriptions.
+1.4 extract files and their descriptions.

 Table 8: FEWSION v.
-2.0 Data Files Variable Names and Description
+1.4 Data Files Variable Names and Description

 Variable Names Variable Type Description Origin string No unit.
 Geographic code for the origin of a commodity flow.
-Code contains information about, country, state, metropolitan area and county of origin.
+Code contains information about the origin country, state, metropolitan area, and county.
+Origin codes are formatted strings with the following pattern: 'xxx-xx-xxxxxx'.
+The first portion of the code is the FAF global code.
+The second portion of the code is the two-digit State FIPS code.
+The third portion of the code is the FAF code (roughly equivalent to the metropolitan area).
+The fourth portion of the code is the county FIPS code.
+Refer to the Geographic Coverage section for more details.
 ProducerOrigin string NAICS Code Destination string No unit.
 Geographic code for the destination of a commodity flow.
-Code contains information about, country, state, metropolitan area and county of destination.
+Code contains information about the destination country, state, metropolitan area, and county.
+Destination codes are formatted strings with the following pattern: 'xxx-xx-xxxxx'.
+The first portion of the code is the FAF global code.
+The second portion of the code is the two-digit State FIPS code.
+The third portion of the code is the FAF code (roughly equivalent to the metropolitan area).
+The fourth portion of the code is the county FIPS code.
+Refer to the Geographic Coverage section for more details.
 ProducerDestination string NAICS Code, Population Year integer Any year between 1960 and 2016.
 Currently only flows for 2012 in the database.
 Quarter string 1, 2, 3, 4 or A. Indicates the quarter within a year (1, 2, 3, 4) or the entire year (A).
 Commodity integer FEWSION Commodity Code or SCTG2 Commodity Code.

 SupplyChain categorical Code designation for what parts of the Supply Chain the origin is in and what parts of the supply chain the destination is in.
 Mode string Three-digit transit mode code.
 The first digit is for an import flow, middle digit for a domestic flow, and the third digit is for an export flow.
-Domestic flows have only a non- zero digit in the middle.
+Domestic flows have only a non-zero digit in the middle.
 An import or export flow will have a domestic mode.
 No imports are exported and vice version, so the code will never have three non-zero digits.
 Unit categorical Unit to measure the commodity flow [dollar, tonne, MW, GWh, barrel, mcf, virtual water consumption, virtual water consumption (Mm3), virtual water withdrawal (Mm3), Mm3] or analytic description of flow [% of total, circularity percent, direct vulnerability index, indirect vulnerability index, resilience] Measure float float number >0.
 Never negative.